-- 3.6.
-The Chair has discretion to vary the order of business or add items at any meeting.
-Such a variation may not displace business falling under items a, b, c, d, e or f.
-The Chair has discretion to invite a speaker to address the Council meeting, or to permit an Officer of the Council to attend the meeting and present a briefing paper or report on any matter before the Council. - elect a person to preside if the Chair and Vice-Chair are not present (this cannot be a Executive Member); - b. approve the minutes of the last meeting; - c. receive any apologies - d. receive any declarations of interest from Members; - e. receive any announcements from the Chair; - f. receive a report from the Leader and/or the Executive and receive questions and answers on the report; - g. receive petitions in relation to matters which in the opinion of the Chair are relevant to the Council's functions; - receive annual reports from Executive Members and receive questions and answers on the reports; - receive reports from the Council's Committees and receive questions and answers on those reports; - j. receive any reports from the Council's Scrutiny Committees and receive factual questions and answers on those reports; - k. receive reports from statutory officers; - receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - m. consider any other business specified in the summons to the meeting, including consideration of proposals from the Executive in relation to the Council's Budget and Policy Framework; - n. consider motions; and - o. deal with questions from Members in accordance with Rule 3.25.
+- a. elect a person to preside if the Chair and Vice-Chair are not present (this cannot be a Executive Member); - b. approve the minutes of the last meeting; - c. receive any apologies - d. receive any declarations of interest from Members; - e. receive any announcements from the Chair; - f. receive a report from the Leader and/or the Executive and receive questions and answers on the report; - g. receive petitions in relation to matters which in the opinion of the Chair are relevant to the Council's functions; - h. receive annual reports from Executive Members and receive questions and answers on the reports; - receive reports from the Council's Committees and receive questions and answers on those reports; - receive any reports from the Council's Scrutiny Committees and receive factual questions and answers on those reports; - k. receive reports from statutory officers; - receive reports about and receive questions and answers on the business of joint arrangements and external organisations; - m. consider any other business specified in the summons to the meeting, including consideration of proposals from the Executive in relation to the Council's Budget and Policy Framework; - n. consider motions; and - o. deal with questions from Members in accordance with Rule 3.25.